Firm-Tofu10/FunctionBreakDown/README.md

 [a-z0-9_\.]
 This part of the expression is allowing letters(a-z),digits(0-9),Underscore(_),Dash(-), and a dot(.) from the beginning to end to be entered into the field.

-+)@( The middle of this expression is taking the front of the feild and adding it to the at symbol.
++)@( The middle of this expression is taking the front of the field and adding it to the at symbol.
 FakeEmail12@

 [\da-z\.-] It looks like this is taking a single digit from 0-9 any character from a-z (case sensitive) also the characters - dash, _ underscore, and . dot.